minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 The **Output** filter can filter out certain countries operationally; for example to manage capacity.
 Initially this filter will not filter anything.
 The need for filtering will be discussed with the Dutch Health Authority.

 The **Egress** filter is applied prior to sending data to the Federation Gateway.
 For example if the National health authority considers a certain country not yet fit to be informed of the CoI of dutch travellers.

+### Deduplication

+Because we are performing a 2-way exchange of keys between the gateway and our back-end, we must pay attention to not create duplicate notifications (for example because keys we have contributed to the gateway are re-downloaded when we download from the gateway).
+This can also be a problem if a key has 2 countries of interest and ends up both in the domestic and the foreign set.
+We want to avoid duplicate notifications, so the Dutch server should publish each key only once for its users.
+In order to do so, we need to take into account how a country distribute its keys.

+** 'One World pattern' **

+This pattern means that a country does not track which countries a user has visited, all users are the same, whether they traveled or not.
+All keys from all infected persons are always marked relevant to all participating countries.
+Keys that have this pattern should be stored in our domestic set, as they are relevant for people who travel and people who do not travel.
+They should NOT be placed inside the keysets that we generate per country.
+(Caveat: domestic files will grow if countries implement this 'one world' pattern, so it should be not encouraged).

+** 'Traveler pattern' **

+This pattern means that a country does distinguish between travelers, but not to which country they traveled.
+In this case, traveler's keys have all participating countries as 'country of interest', non traveler's kes only have the home country as country of interest.
+In this case we act the same as with the one world pattern: the key will be stored in the domestic file if CoI has multiple values, and in the per-country file if it has a single value.

+** 'Country of Interest pattern' **

+A country implementing the desired 'country of interest' will specifically mark keys for all countries that are relevant.
+In this case, we can optimize how we distribute the keys: keys that include NL as one of the country of interest values will be placed in the domestic file.
+Keys that include other countries will be placed in those country files.

 ## Impact Analysis